 I am sorry, but I have to continue.

 It seems that our campaign must continue.
 We must ask again for renewed commitments from the Government to address these problems.
 Again, I ask the Government to commit to three things.
 First, we need a full and unequivocal suspension of mesh implant operations.
 Secondly, I ask them to bring forward the NICE guidelines for stress-related urinary incontinence from 2019 to 2018.
-Thirdly—this is a new one—will they please offer pelvic floor physiotherapy to all new mums as standard on the NHS, as happens in France, to help restore the core after birth?
+Thirdly—this is a new one—will they please offer pelvic floor physiotherapy to all new mums as standard on the NHS, as happens in France, to help to restore the core after birth?

 I end my speech with exactly the same words I used to conclude my remarks in Westminster Hall.
 Mesh implants have affected thousands of people all over the country.
 For some, the consequences of their operation will be life-changing and devastating.
 A Government commitment to taking these actions will not undo the suffering and pain that these women have endured, but would go a long way to making sure that nothing like this happens again.